SAD: see seasonal affective disorder.

 Schachter and Singer (1962): proposed a two-factor theory of emotion, whereby emotion is experienced as a combination of arousal and attribution (labelling).

-in operant conditioning, sequence of presenting and
+schedule of reinforcement: in operant conditioning, sequence of presenting and

 withholding reinforcement.